-(4)(a) Program completion for purposes of reporting under Title II of the Higher Education Improvement Act (HEIA) means the latest date at which a candidate completes all of the requirements for an Initial I Teaching License.
+(4) Program completion for purposes of reporting under Title II of the Higher Education Improvement Act (HEIA) means the latest date at which a candidate completes all of the requirements for an Initial I Teaching License.

-(b) All candidates completing an approved initial teacher preparation program must be reported to the Commission for Title II HEIA reporting purposes in the year in which all requirements are completed whether the candidate applies for licensure with TSPC.
+(a) All candidates completing an approved initial teacher preparation program must be reported to the Commission for Title II HEIA reporting purposes in the year in which all requirements are completed whether the candidate applies for licensure with TSPC.

-(5) Candidates for an Initial I Teaching License will hold a minimum of a bachelor's degree from a regionally accredited institution or from an institution that is deemed to offer a degree comparable to a regionally accredited institution, including but not limited to a foreign equivalent of such a degree.
+(6) Candidates for an Initial I Teaching License will hold a minimum of a bachelor's degree from a regionally accredited institution or from an institution that is deemed to offer a degree comparable to a regionally accredited institution, including but not limited to a foreign equivalent of such a degree.

-(6) Candidates for a Professional Teaching License will hold a master's or higher degree in arts and sciences or an advanced degree in the professions from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.
+(7) Candidates for a Continuing Teaching License will hold a master's or higher degree in arts and sciences or an advanced degree in the professions from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.

-(7) Candidates for Initial Administrator License will hold a Master's degree or higher in the arts and sciences or an advanced degree in the professions from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.
+(8) Candidates for Initial Administrator License will hold a Masters degree or higher in the arts and sciences or an advanced degree in the professions from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.

-(8) Candidates for Continuing Administrator License shall have completed a minimum of 18 semester or 27 quarter hours of graduate credit beyond the Master's degree.
+(9) Candidates for Continuing Administrator License shall have completed a minimum of 18 semester or 27 quarter hours of graduate credit beyond the Master's degree.

-(9) Candidates for Initial School Counselor, School Psychologist or School Social Worker License will hold a minimum of a Master's degree in behavioral sciences from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.
+(10) Candidates for Initial School Counselor, School Psychologist or School Social Worker License will hold a minimum of a Master's degree in behavioral sciences from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission.

-(10) Candidates for Continuing School Counselor, School Psychologist or School Social Worker License will have completed an advanced program in professional competencies consisting of a minimum of six semester hours of graduate credit.
+(11) Candidates for Continuing School Counselor, School Psychologist or School Social Worker License will have completed an advanced program in professional competencies consisting of a minimum of six semester hours of graduate credit.

 Stats.
 Implemented: ORS 342.120 - 342.430; 342.455-342.495; 342.553 Hist.: TSPC 3-2012, f. & cert. ef.
-3-9-12; TSPC 1-2015, f. & cert. ef.
-2-10-15
+3-9-12